pedro-mlourenco/housemate-server/README.md

 # HouseMate Server

-A Node.js backend service managing household inventory, recipes, and shopping data with TypeScript, Express, and MongoDB.
+A Node.js backend service managing household inventory, recipes, and shopping data with, Express, and MongoDB.

 ## Features